Asian-Pan-Genome/APGp1-Y/06. Phylogenetic sub-clustering and variations of TSPY-FAM197Y genes/README.md

+## Origin and evolution of TSPY-FAM197Y gene array
-This section includes workflow and code scripts for the TSPY-FAM197Y gene array analysis.
+This section includes workflow and code scripts for the TSPY-FAM197Y gene evolutionary analysis.

-1) Definition of TSPY-FAM197Y units
+- Definition of TSPY-FAM197Y units

-2) Phylogeny and variations among TSPY-FAM197Y units
+- Phylogeny and variations among TSPY-FAM197Y units

-3) Structural prediction of TSPY proteins
+- Structural prediction of TSPY proteins

-4) Short-read based copy number estimation
+- Short-read based copy number estimation